-D Squadron, led by Officer Commanding, Major Chloeann Summerfield and Master Warrant Officer Troy Corbett, Squadron Sergeant Major is the Combat Support Squadron within The Royal Canadian Dragoons.
-Transitioning into its new role in July 2016, D Squadron is a specialized squadron featuring a Mini Unmanned Aerial Surveillance (MUAS) Troop, a Fire Support Troop, a Regimental Reconnaissance Troop, an administration troop and a squadron headquarters.
+D Squadron, led by Officer Commanding Major Kevin Wong and Acting Squadron Sergeant Major Warrant Officer Matt Edwards, is the Combat Support (CS) Squadron within The Royal Canadian Dragoons.
+Transitioning into its new role in July 2016, D Squadron is typically a specialized squadron featuring a Remotely Piloted Aircraft (RPA) Troop, Direct Fire Support (DFS) Troop, Regimental Reconnaissance Troop, and Signals Troop.

 In June 2017, D Squadron shifted its focus to generating Intelligence, Surveillance, and Reconnaissance (ISR) Troops in support of Op REASSUARNACE Rotation 9 and 10, Canada’s commitment to NATO assurance and deterrence measures in Latvia aimed to reinforce NATO’s collective defence and show the strength of Allied solidarity.
 Each Troop consists of Coyote Reconnaissance and Surveillance vehicles, RPA systems, and close reconnaissance capabilities.